rclone/rclone/docs/content/docs.md

 with the `-v` flag to see what rclone would do without actually doing it.
 Useful when setting up the `sync` command.

+### --ignore-existing ###

+Using this option will make rclone unconditionally skip all files that exist on the destination, no matter the content of these files.

+While this isn't a generally recommended option, it can be useful in cases where your files change due to encryption.
+However, it cannot correct partial transfers in case a transfer was interrupted.

 ### --log-file=FILE ###

 Log all of rclone's output to FILE.
 This is not active by default.